MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ![Call log](./media/postfs_2.png "Call log")

 2. If files are shared during your Remote Assist call, you will see a list with your call log and files that you can post to your Field Service work order.
 Select **Post All**.
+> [!TIP]
+> If you want to post the Remote Assist call recording to your Field Service work order, you can copy and paste the Microsoft Stream URL that will be in your Microsoft Teams chat into your work order.
+Remember to adjust the Microsoft Stream permissions to allow access to others.

 ![List of files](./media/postfs_1.png "List view of files")